anuzza/RebelThreads/README.md

 - Ensure access to:
   - **MongoDB Atlas** or a local MongoDB instance.
   - **AWS S3 Bucket** for image storage.
+- Install Expo Go in your mobile device for live testing
+- Install Xcode to run the app in a simulator
 ---

 ## Steps to Run the Project